AI SEO Tools: What Works and What's Just Hype

 That's the difference between AI as a crutch and AI as a tool.

 Ahrefs released their AI Content Helper in September 2024.
-It creates content briefs based on actual search results, not just keyword data.
+It creates briefs based on actual search results, not just keyword data.

-The key word there is "grounded".
+Key word: "grounded."
 The AI isn't making stuff up.
 It's analyzing what's already ranking and telling you what Google wants to see.

-Then you - the human - write something better.
+Then you write something better.

-Technical SEO Automation
+Technical SEO automation

-You can run custom prompts during a crawl.
+Run custom prompts during a crawl.
 Generate missing alt text.
 Summarize content anomalies.
 Find semantic similarities.

 All the boring, repetitive tasks that take forever but don't require creative thinking?
 AI handles those.
 You focus on strategy.

-Every major SEO suite - Ahrefs, Semrush, SE Ranking - added AI to speed up keyword research.
+Every major SEO suite added AI to speed up keyword research.
+Ahrefs, Semrush, SE Ranking.

 You still need to know what you're doing.
-AI just helps you do it in hours instead of days.
+AI helps you do it in hours instead of days.

 Tools like BuzzStream's ListIQ use AI to build hyper-targeted media lists from sources like Google News.

 Now for the bad news.
-There's a lot AI can't do.
-Or shouldn't do.

 You know the tells: